These services are identified below:

 For more information about the TACPA Preference Program, please contact:

-The Dispute Resolution Unit’s (DRU) Broadcast Bulletins Program (BB) Team has oversight of the approval process for the Procurement Division’s Broadcast Bulletins.
+The Dispute Resolution Unit (DRU) is responsible for managing the Procurement Division’s Broadcast Bulletins system (BB) and their respective dissemination.
+The BB system serves to convey updates to procurement professionals on policy, contracts and events sponsored by DGS.
 The four posted types of BBs include Policy, Event, Contract, and FI$Cal.

 For more information about the Broadcast Bulletin Program, please contact: